bushkhan/Blogs_Project_Fastapi/README.md

 # Blogs_Project_Fastapi
-# Api docs created using fastapi and sqliite
+# Api docs created using fastapi and sqlite